Day - 1

 Day - 9

 Location: Varanasi - Fly from Delhi to Varanasi.
-Awash with shrines and temples, this is the ultimate destination for Hindu pilgrims who travel from far and wide to experience such a spiritual city.
-Varanasi is not known for its cleanliness, but it is recognised as one of India’s most inspiring cities.
-Take a walking tour of the old city, through narrow laneways packed with stalls and shops, past the dhobi wallahs, burning ghats, and the endless temples that echo with bells and the pungent aroma of incense.
-Witness pilgrims performing ancient bathing rituals and ceremonies as your first day in this sacred city comes to an end.
+Awash with shrines and temples, it is the ultimate destination for Hindu pilgrims who travel from far and wide to experience this spiritual city.
+Varanasi may not be known for its cleanliness, but it is recognised as one of India’s most inspiring cities.
+Take a walking tour of the Old City, through narrow laneways packed with stalls and shops, past the dhobi wallahs, burning ghats, and the endless temples that echo with bells and the pungent aroma of incense.
+Witness pilgrims performing ancient bathing rituals and ceremonies as the sun sets over this sacred city.

 Day - 10

 Location: Varanasi - Today starts early with a sunrise boat ride on the Ganges, where you can watch the light gradually illuminate the many ghats and temples along the river as you pass.
-There is an option to take a trip to nearby Sarnath, one of the four main Buddhist pilgrimage destinations.
+There is an option today to take a trip to nearby Sarnath – one of the four main Buddhist pilgrimage destinations.
 The site is where Buddha preached his message of the path to enlightenment and features a number of stupas and museums to explore.
-Alternatively the day can be spent exploring the laneways and alleys behind the ghats, or picking up some examples of the excellent local silk industry.
+Alternatively, the day can be spent exploring the laneways and alleys behind the ghats or picking up some quality pieces from a local silk merchant.
 Perhaps finish the day with an optional Ganges river cruise at sunset.

 Day - 11

-Location: Delhi - This morning will be free for you to soak up the atmosphere of Varanasi during your final time here.
-Maybe do some last minute shopping in the incredible bazaars or merely wander through the ghats.
-Then you return to Delhi by plane (approximately 1.5 hours) arriving early afternoon.
-This evening there will be an (optional) group farewell dinner organised for those interested.
+Location: Delhi - This morning will be free for you to soak up the atmosphere of Varanasi.
+Perhaps hit the streets to do some last-minute shopping in the incredible bazaars or simply wander through the ghats.
+Later today, return to Delhi by plane (approximately 1.5 hours), arriving early afternoon.
+This evening, consider dining with your group with an optional dinner organised by your leader – a perfect occasion to celebrate the many memories made during your India adventure.

 Day - 12